defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 When a parent must lay out one of its child views it proceeds in three steps, very well explained in articles from [Alex Grebenyuk](https://kean.blog/post/swiftui-layout-system) and [Paul Hudson](https://www.hackingwithswift.com/books/ios-swiftui/how-layout-works-in-swiftui):

 1. The parent offers some size to the child view.
-2. The child view decides the size it requires, possibly taking into account the parent size offer (as a hint which the child is free to ignore entirely).
+2. The child view decides the size it requires, eventualy taking into account the parent size offer (a hint which the child is free to ignore entirely).
 It then returns the size it requires to its parent.
-3. The parent lays out the child where it wants, strictly respecting the size that the child requested.
+3. The parent lays out the child somewhere, strictly respecting the size that the child requested.

 ### Examples
 {:.no_toc}

-Size offer and child view placements can have various forms, for example:
+Size offers and child view placements vary depending on the expected result, for example:

 - A `Painting` draws some ostentatious painting frame around its edges, and offers the rest to a single child view centered in it.
 - A `Border` offers its entire size to a single child view and adds a 1-pixel border on top of it.
 - A `Plane` is made of two coordinate axes and equally offers a fourth of its size to four child views, each one drawn in a quadrant.
-Child views are positioned in their respective quadrant with different alignments (bottom left for the 1st, bottom right for the 2nd, top right for the 3rd and top left for the 4th), so that one of their corners is located at the origin.
+Child views are positioned in their respective quadrant with different alignments (bottom left for the 1st, bottom right for the 2nd, top right for the 3rd and top left for the 4th), so that one of their corners coincides with the origin.

 ## Sizing Behaviors

 During step 2 of the layout process children must decide the size they need before communicating it to their parent.
 We call *sizing behaviors*[^1] the various possibilities with which a view can decide the size it needs.
 Note that views might have different sizing behaviors in the horizontal and vertical directions.
 Knowing which sizing behavior is adopted by a view and how it affects the layout process is crucial in understanding how SwiftUI assigns sizes and positions to views.

-Usually a view exhibits one of the following opposite sizing behaviors:
+Usually a view exhibits one of the following concrete oposite sizing behaviors:

 - **Expanding** (exp): The view strives to match the size offered by its parent.
 - **Hugging** (hug): The view decides of the best size to fit its content without consulting the size offered by its parent.

 If a view is expanding in a single direction it must match the size offered by its parent in this direction so that it can scale when the parent does.
-But if a view expands in horizontal and vertical directions at the same time it must only fulfill the size offered by its parent in at least one direction.[^2] Child views are namely ultimately responsible of deciding alone which size they want to take; If they are expanding in all directions they must still match the size offered by their parent in at least one direction (so that they can scale when the parent does), but they remain free not to match the size in the other direction it they do not want to stretch their content.[^3]
+But if a view expands in horizontal and vertical directions at the same time it must only fulfill the size offered by its parent in at least one direction.[^2] Child views are namely ultimately responsible of deciding alone which size they want to take; If they are expanding in all directions they must still match the size offered by their parent in at least one direction (so that they can scale when the parent does), but they remain free to choose the size in the other direction it they do not want to stretch their content.[^3]

-A third behavior must be introduced for composed views, whose behavior depend on their children behavior:
+A third abstract behavior must be introduced for composed views, whose behavior depend on their children behavior:

-- **Chameleon** (cha): The view adjusts its sizing behavior based on the behaviors of its children, adopting hugging behavior if and only if all its children have hugging behavior, otherwise expanding behavior.
+- **Neutral** (neu): The view adjusts its sizing behavior based on the behaviors of its children, adopting hugging behavior if and only if all its children have hugging behavior, otherwise expanding behavior.

-These three sizing behaviors are *intrinsic*, which means they apply to views considered in isolation.
-In concrete situations, though, views are part of a layout, for which chameleon behavior always translates into expanding or hugging behavior.
-Chameleon behavior must therefore be seen as a behavioral placeholder for expanding or hugging behaviors.
+These three sizing behaviors describe *intrinsic* properties of views, which means they apply to views considered in isolation.
+In concrete situations, though, views are part of a layout hierarchy.
+When a view is part of a hierarchy, only expanding and hugging behaviors concretely apply.
+Neutral behavior, though, must be seen a behavioral placeholder for expanding or hugging behaviors, with no existence in concrete hierarchies.

-In the following we might sometimes use h-exp, v-exp, h-hug, v-hug, h-cha and v-cha as shorthands for all possible intrinsic behaviors in horizontal (h) and vertical (v) directions respectively.
+In the following we might sometimes use h-exp, v-exp, h-hug, v-hug, h-neu and v-neu as shorthands for all possible intrinsic behaviors in horizontal (h) and vertical (v) directions respectively.

-[^1]: The term _sizing behavior_ is encountered in [Apple frame documentation](https://developer.apple.com/documentation/SwiftUI/View/frame(minWidth:idealWidth:maxWidth:minHeight:idealHeight:maxHeight:alignment:)) without proper definition.
+[^1]: The term _sizing behavior_ is informally encountered in [Apple frame documentation](https://developer.apple.com/documentation/SwiftUI/View/frame(minWidth:idealWidth:maxWidth:minHeight:idealHeight:maxHeight:alignment:)).
 [^2]: This is why the definition of expanding behavior mentions the view _strives to match_ and not _matches_ the size of its parent.
-[^3]: This is for example how the aspect ratio modifier works for resizable content.
+[^3]: This is for example how the aspect ratio modifier works.

 ## Decorator Views and Modifiers

-Composed views are containing a single child are special.
-They namely behave like decorators, possibly altering or preserving the decorated view behavior depending on their purpose:
+Composed views containing a single child are special.
+They namely behave like decorators, possibly altering or preserving the decorated view behavior:

-- If a decorator has hugging behavior in some direction it can contraint its child to some size in this direction.
+- A composed view with hugging behavior in some direction provides its child with a fixed content proposal in this direction.
-- If a decorator has expanding behavior in some direction it can provide its child with more space in this direction.
+- A composed view with expanding behavior in some direction provides its child with the maximal content proposal it can afford in this direction.
-- If a decorator has chameleon behavior in some direction it transparently adopts the behavior of its child in the same direction.
+- A composed view with hugging behavior in some direction transparently adopts the behavior of its child in the same direction.

 SwiftUI makes extensive use of decorators for defining modifiers.
 Each modifier has an associated private composed view wrapper, returned as an opaque type from the view modifier.
-Common examples include `View/frame(width:height:)` or `View/aspectRatio(_:contentMode:)`.
-Modifiers are therefore synctactic sugar for view wrappers, nothing more.
+Modifiers are therefore mostly sugar, nothing more, and include iconic examples like `View/frame(width:height:)` or `View/aspectRatio(_:contentMode:)`.

 ## Determining the Intrinsic Sizing Behavior of a View